Social thinking of Arthur de Gobineau: Racial theories

 Gobineau came to believe race created culture.
-He argued that distinctions among the three races—"black", "white", and "yellow"—were natural barriers; "race-mixing" breaks those barriers and leads to chaos.
+He argued that distinctions among the three races—"black" (Negroid race), "white" (Caucasian race) and "yellow" (Mongoloid race)—were natural barriers; "race-mixing” breaks those barriers and leads to chaos.
 Of the three races, he argued blacks were physically very strong but incapable of intelligent thought.
 Regarding the "yellows" (Asians) he said they were physically and intellectually mediocre but had an extremely strong materialism that allowed them to achieve certain results.
 Finally, Gobineau wrote whites were the best and greatest of the three races as they alone were capable of intelligent thought, creating beauty and were the most beautiful.
 "The white race originally possessed the monopoly of beauty, intelligence and strength" he wrote, and any positive qualities the Asians and blacks possessed was due to subsequent miscegenation.

 Within the white race, there was a further subdivision between the Aryans, who were the epitome of all that was great about the white race and non-Aryans.
 Gobineau took the term Aryan ("light one" or "noble one") from Hindu legend and mythology, which describes how the Indian subcontinent was conquered at some time in the distant past by the Aryans.
 This is generally believed to have reflected folk memories of the arrival of the Indo-European peoples into the Indian subcontinent.
 In the 19th century, there had been much public interest in the discovery by Orientalists like William Jones of the Indo-European languages, and that apparently unrelated languages such as English, Irish, Albanian, Italian, Greek, Russian, Sanskrit, Hindi, Bengali, Kurdish, Persian and so forth were all part of the same family of languages spoken across a wide swath of Eurasia from Ireland to India.
 The ancient Hindu scriptures with their tales of Aryan heroes were of major interest to scholars attempting to trace the origins of the Indo-European peoples.